karlabarcellos/karlabarcellos.github.io/_pages/cv.md

 ## Education

-* M.S in Public Administration, National Institute of Public Administration (INAP).
+* M.S. in Public Administration, National Institute of Public Administration (INAP).
 * B.S. in Economics, University of Guadalajara.
 Thesis: "Monetary policy in Mexico during the period 1994-2012.
 A theoretical and econometric analysis".
-Thesis Supervisor: PhD.
+Thesis Supervisor: Ph.D.
 Enrique Cuevas.
-* Research internship, CUMEX scholarship at National Autonomous University of Mexico.
+* Research internship, CUMEX scholarship at the National Autonomous University of Mexico.

 ## Work experience